 - Don’t feel obligated to buy gifts for others.

-- Avoid malls and other public places which can serve as stressful reminders.
+- Avoid malls and other public places that can serve as stressful reminders.

 - Skip events if you are feeling overwhelmed with the holidays.